Skip to content

 Creatine is stored in the muscles where it’s used for energy production.

 As muscle mass and strength decline with age, increased creatine (with or without resistance training) can increase aging muscle mass and strength.
-A recent meta-analysis of studies looking at fall risk in aging adults found that creatine may decrease the risk of falls and subsequently, reduce the risk of

 Challenges for Plant-Based Eaters